GoaFan77/Enhanced4XModRepo/Readme.txt

 		-The Vasari titan intense beam ship upgrade now correctly works in the Kultorask titan.
 		-Fixed an issue that prevented the TEC homeworld from spreading culture like the others.
 		-Ascended Advent Spirits of the Ascended now affects Corvettes.
+		-Reduced the average number of ships captured by Orthodox Advent's Psychic Possession from 5 to 3-4.